top of page

 How to treat Sarcoptic Mites in alpacas:

 To treat sarcoptic mites in alpacas, administer 4 doses of an Ivermectin 1% drug (such as Ivomec or Panomec) 7 - 10 days apart, via subcutaneous injection at a rate of 0.5ml per 10KG of bodyweight.
 The more expensive ‘plus’ versions of these medications are not necessary to just treat mites; however, they can be considered if you also need to treat for liver fluke.
 Avermectin injections do not work to treat mites in alpacas.
+Completely mucking out their shelters, disinfecting the area and leaving it to dry before putting fresh straw back down will reduce the level of mites present in the substrate and help with the alpaca’s recovery.

 How to treat Chorioptic Mites in alpacas: